cbrennanpoole/Qualitative-Self/README.md

 10. Supply Chain Management
 11. Teamwork
 12. Accomplishes results through the coordination of a team of professionals as well as working cross-functionally.
-13. Acts as an advisor to others* and communicates deadlines clearly and consistently.
+13. Acts as an advisor to others and communicates deadlines clearly and consistently.
-14. The ability to *apply forecasting techniques* and skills to *support Region planning* and apply the system knowledge to *improve reporting process/model*.
+14. The ability to apply forecasting techniques and skills to support region planning and apply the system knowledge to improve reporting process / model.
 15. Budgeting,
-    - Planning* and
+    - Planning and
-    - Forecasting Skills* with
+    - Forecasting Skills with
     - Attention - to - Detail.
 16. Problem Analysis and
-    - Problem Solving*.
+    - Problem Solving.
 17. Accounting Experience.
     - Proficient in Excel :
          1. able to apply the skill in managing database and